Where to Buy CBD Oil in Connecticut?

 • $0.08 per mg to $0.13 per mg

-CBD oil and its products are as of date completely legal to grow, sell and use in the state of Connecticut.
+CBD oil and its products are as of date completely legal to grow, sell, and use in the state of Connecticut.
 The product is available through many retail outlets.
+You can buy CBD oil from local stores too.

 Connecticut is home to many renowned CBD stores in almost all of its cities including Newtown, Bethel, Danbury, New Haven, Milford, Hartford and Bristol.
 You can also buy CBD products from state licensed dispensaries located in all the key cities like Hartford, Waterbury, New Haven, Stamford and Bridgeport if you have a valid medical marijuana card.
 Some of the stores that sell CBD Oil in Connecticut are: